Schneegans/Fly-Pie/README.md

 Translations of Fly-Pie are stored in the `po/` directory.
 Just edit an existing translation or create a new one by opening the template [`po/flypie.pot`](po/flypie.pot) with either of this tools.

-Once you are happy with your translation, save a `*.po` file in the `/po` directory and run the following command to compile the strings:
+Once you are happy with your translation, save a `<country code>.po` file in the `/po` directory and run the following command to compile the strings:

 ```bash
 ./compile-locales.sh